Join a Living-Learning Community

 When you reside in a Living Learning Community, you enjoy all the same amenities as other residential students, yet benefit from a unique, community-oriented living experience that bridges the academic, social and residential worlds.
 You'll have a direct connection to your classroom experience, access to special events and programs, and dedicated staff members who work to make the community a success.

 Choose a Community That's Right For You

 Understanding the role relationships play in everything we do is important for translating academic concepts into practical application.
-As a member of our Relate LLC, you'll develop the skills to think about your major from a broader view and to explore the deeper issues and theories within your discipline.
+As a member of our Relate community, you'll develop the skills to think about your major from a broader view and to explore the deeper issues and theories within your discipline.
 You’ll also:

 - Live in an exclusive wing of Space Hall with a small group of like-minded students who will become your support system, safety net, and tight-knit group of friends.

 - Take classes with other Relate students during your first year.
 We'll automatically enroll you in the course CFS/PSY 123: Human Development.
 With the added bonus of living together, you can do homework, collaborate on group projects, study, and engage in discussion from the comfort of Space Hall’s lounges and labs.

 - Gain unlimited access to your faculty expert - Dr. Nicholas Koberstein - who will join you frequently in Space Hall and around campus for activities, discussions, meals, and other social gatherings.